MiguelCarloKua/rantme/README.md

 ## How to Use It
 Start Chatting
 Type your thoughts or feelings in the chat input and hit Send.
-The AI will respond with a tone that you selected from the dropdown (e.g., empathetic).
+The AI will respond with a tone that you selected from the dropdown.

 View Mood Stats
 Click on View Stats in the sidebar to see how your mood changes across sessions.
 The system computes your mood score and shows a weekly summary.